washingtonstateuniversity/WSUWP-Platform/docs/plugins.md

 ## Current Plugins

+Plugins and their features that are currently provided as part of the WSUWP Platform in production.

 ### Must Use Plugins (mu-plugins)

 Must use plugins, installed in `wp-content/mu-plugins/`, are included globally by default and contain some of the required functionality for the WSUWP Platform.
 These plugins cannot be disabled on a site or network level.